 Related Arts & Clubs

-Special subject teachers provide instruction in Spanish, Music, Art, Library, Health and Physical Education.
+Special subject teachers provide instruction in Music, Art, Library, Health, and Physical Education.
 These classes provide students the opportunity to experience success in a venue that encourages cooperation and working as part of a group.
-Mercer Elementary also has two choirs for students interested in singing.
-There is a vocal choir and an augmentative choir.
-The choir hosts a winter and spring concert each year, and has performed at the Princeton MarketFair during Read Across America Week.
-An art club is available for students who are interested in developing a variety of skills, or participating in more extensive art projects.
+Additional clubs are available for students who are interested in developing skills in gardening, music and art.
+We offer two gardening clubs, a pollinator club and a sensory garden club.
+Students in the art club participate in more extensive art projects.
 Projects are displayed within the school and community throughout the year, and various art contests are entered.
 Intramural sports is a daily option for students and encourages team building and sportsmanship.
+The third Wednesday of each month, students participate in a bike program.
+The program teaches students basic road signs and bike riding safety rules.
+Calming activities in the form of Yoga and Mindfulness Meditation exercises provide students with strategies for alleviating stress.
 A Speech club is conducted by members of the Speech Therapy department that focuses on the use of assistive technology to communicate using iPads and the application Proloquo2go.
-All classes participate in code.org’s “Hour of Code” to increase computer science skills and they utilize various coding applications throughout the year.

 Mercer Elementary School hosts a dynamic and active student body with special needs ranging from physical, emotional, and behavioral areas.
-A Sensory room is used to facilitate self-regulation, self-organization, relaxation and sensory awareness in order to integrate the student back into the classroom prepared to learn.
+A Sensory room and De-escalation rooms are used to facilitate self-regulation, self-organization, relaxation, and sensory awareness in order to integrate the student back into the classroom prepared to learn.
 The room allows students to achieve an optimal level of arousal to be able to attend to classroom activities.
 Use of the Sensory room by students addresses the primary senses of sight, touch, smell, hearing, vestibular, proprioception and oral motor/taste.